CLICK (ABOVE) TO READ HARRISON’S JOURNAL

 TAKE THE VIRTUAL TOUR

 Take our “virtual” walking tour of historic downtown Mooresville, Indiana.
-Then check-out our audio tour guide on CD and walk the self-guided route yourself.
+Then check-out our audio tour guide on CD (along with this handout) and walk the self-guided route yourself.

 “Virtual” Walking Tour of Historic Downtown Mooresville, Indiana from Mooresville Public Library